The 2016 campaign is over, so what are your plans going forward?

 How do I find a video footage of the music played at rallies?

 When possible, we try to include a link to a video of the music that we are cataloguing.
 In the case of rallies or speeches, we try to include footage from the actual event.
 When we cannot find such footage, we just include a link to the original song, usually on YouTube.
+Some of the videos that were posted during the election have been taken down, so please be aware that some of the links in our database may be broken.

 How would I search for candidate comments on music?